ferrex-aurakvena/kvae_to_hvae_2025/README.md

 1. **Kandinsky 5 Pro T2V SFT 10s**

-   * Replace Hunyuan decode with `KVAE-3D decode ∘ (Hunyuan→KVAE adapter)`.
+   * Replace Hunyuan decode with:

+     ```text
+     KVAE-3D decode ∘ (Hunyuan→KVAE adapter)
+     ```

 2. **Hunyuan Video**

-   * Same idea: use KVAE-3D as a drop-in decoder for better recon/temporal behavior.
+   * Same idea: use KVAE-3D as a drop-in decoder for improved recon / temporal behavior.

 3. **Single-VAE / low-VRAM mode**

    * Encode/Decode with KVAE-3D only
-   * Use KVAE→Hunyuan adapter to communicate with Hunyuan-trained DiTs.
+   * Use the KVAE→Hunyuan adapter to communicate with Hunyuan-trained DiTs.

 The actual pipeline glue (e.g., a `HybridVAE` class) will live in whichever project consumes these adapters (Kandinsky / Hunyuan forks, custom UIs, etc.).